marcelgoh/marcelgoh.github.io/travel/index.md

 [![countries]({{ site.baseurl }}/media/travel/countries.svg)]({{ site.baseurl }}/media/travel/countries.svg)

+(This is an SVG I stole from Wikipedia and edited; if you are an SVG guru and know how to highlight (France, Morocco, Russia) without highlighting (French Guiana, Western Sahara, Crimea) respectively, please email me.)

 Closer to home, I've been to six provinces (I hope to fix this soon by heading to the Maritimes) and two territories.